hakhundov/bufferc/BufferC/REPORT.md

 **Hence we are preventing garbage altogether, by automatically freeing objects with no references.**

+#### Important
-*Return statements are annotated, and all allocated buffers (except the one being returned from a function) are freed just before returning.*
+*Return statements are annotated, and all allocated buffers (except the one being returned from a function) are freed just before returning.
+This leads to the following:*

+- Library functions (such as libstring.bc) should not have functions that return the passed parameter.
+This prevents the 'double freed' error

+- All buffer variables must be declared before the first encountered *return* statement within a function to prevent 'double freed or corruption' error (we shall not free() a variable that has not been declared yet)

 #### Format String Validation